davidedelerma/go-socket-send-binary-data/README.md

 # Description:

-Here's an improved version of the sentence and description:

 An example in Go for publishing binary-encoded data to a socket and consuming the published data using two different goroutines.